Grumman Ag Cat: Development

 The ownership of the Ag Cat design has changed hands several times.
 Grumman transferred ownership to its commercial aircraft subsidiary, Grumman American, in 1973.
 A market feasibility study for a new agricultural aircraft (Ag Cat X) was completed by Grumman American in 1976.
 This study indicated that potential market demand existed for more than 100 aircraft each year.
 The study also showed that most of the concerns expressed by agricultural aircraft operators were addressed by the Ag Cat C model.
 The Grumman American subsidiary, which also owned the Grumman Gulfstream design series, was sold to American Jet Industries in 1978.

 From initial production through 1981, Schweizer built 2,455 aircraft under contract.
 In 1981 Schweizer bought the rights to the design and continued production under the name Schweizer Ag Cat.
 Schweizer sold the design to Ag Cat Corp. of Malden, Missouri in 1995.

 Five model G-164B aircraft were produced and registered before Ag Cat Corp. entered bankruptcy.
 One additional aircraft, a G-164BT500, is listed in the FAA registry as having been produced by Ag-Cat Corp., but no tail number was issued.
 This may have been an upgrade to an existing airframe.

 In February 2001, the design was sold to Allied Ag Cat Productions Inc. of Walnut Ridge, Arkansas.
 Allied Ag Cat is not producing new aircraft, although a related company operates a large fleet of Ag-Cats.

+Ethiopian Airlines has built 11 G-164B Ag-Cat Super B Turbines under licence as the Eshet in 1986, powered by Pratt & Whitney PT6A-34AG turbines.

 The basic airframe incorporates many safety innovations, including a pressurized cockpit to keep pesticides out, air conditioning, and a fuselage structure that is designed to progressively collapse in the event of a collision.
 Lippert and Koch were recognized for their innovation in agricultural aircraft, being awarded the Puffer Award by Delta Air Lines in 1974.

 Floats were approved for the aircraft in the early 1990s in Australia.